kymb0/kymb0.github.io/_posts/2020-7-10-SEH-primer.md

 The program then needs to know how to *handle* this, either with an error message, exit code, or whatever else.

-A Structured Exception Handler will follow a structure in  regards to handling exceptions.

 For every exception handler, there is an Exception Registration Record structure.
 These structures are chained together to create a "linked list" (a linked list contains a sequence of data records).

-When an exception is triggered the OS scans down this list to evaluate the other exception functions until it finds a suitable exception handler for the current exception.
+When an exception is triggered the OS scans down the linked list to evaluate the other exception functions until it finds a suitable exception handler for the current exception.
 (If no error is found, windows places a generic handler at the end to ensure it wil be handled in some manner).

 We can overwrite the SEH address with an overflow, and thus control it.